The most common sanitary products are disposable pads and tampons, which come in virtually any size and are suitable for any type of flow.

 It’s a lot of money for anyone, even in the UK, but in other countries, sanitary products are simply unsustainable to purchase every month.

 Period poverty is a global problem.
-It is estimated that some half a billion women and girls around the world live month to month in period poverty.
+It is estimated that some half a billion women and girls worldwide live month to month in period poverty.

 In many countries across Asia, Africa and Central and South America, women and girls simply can’t keep up with the costs of disposable pads each month.
-In Kenya and many other African countries, girls are found to use rags or in severe cases even mud and soil to prevent menstrual bleeding.
+In Kenya and many other African countries, girls are found to use rags or, in severe cases, mud and soil to prevent menstrual bleeding.

-If everyone uses reusable pads, these pretty awful statistics would be cut by some 99%.
+If everyone uses reusable pads, these pretty awful statistics would be cut dramatically.

-Not only are reusable pads made from fleece and cotton, which are sustainable materials when farmed properly, but the small amounts of plastic the use for the clips are often recycled.
+Reusable pads are made from fleece and cotton, which are sustainable materials when farmed properly.

-For example, Trade to Aid’s reusable pads are nearly wholly made from cotton fleece and the plastic clips are made from recycled plastic only.
-Factor in the reusability of reusable pads and you can quickly see why they’re much better for the environment both at the point they’re manufactured and the point they’re disposed of.
+For example, Trade to Aid’s reusable pads are nearly wholly made from cotton fleece, and the plastic clips are made from recycled plastic only.
+Factor in the reusability of reusable pads, and you can quickly see why they’re much better for the environment.

 Reusable Pads Are Easier to Access